martin059/virtualization-level-2-vagrant-setup/README.md

 Also, if the user has made any changes to the `custom` file to install a new component as it is described in the [customization](#32-customization) section, the user can execute the `vagrant provision` command to make these changes effective.

-**Note:** Currently, the Ansible playbook lacks the commands to automatically uninstall any previously provisioned components that are no longer required.
+**Note**: Currently, the Ansible playbook lacks the commands to automatically uninstall any previously provisioned components that are no longer required.
 All uninstall processes should be done manually by the user for predictable results.

-**Note:** It is advised to close any SSH sessions that were opened before executing the `vagrant provision` command.
+**Note**: It is recommended to close any SSH sessions that were opened before executing the `vagrant provision` command.
 Old SSH sessions may not have the newly set environment variables.
 For example, if a new GitHub access token is introduced via `vagrant provision`, it will not be available in any old session.

 ### 3.3.2.
 What is the MVP Vagrant?

 The Minimum Viable Product Vagrant, or MVP Vagrant, refers to the vagrant with the minimum required software to run:

 - The Sample App made for the [first virtualization level](https://github.com/martin059/vitualization-level-1-prototype-app)
-- A Grafana instance coupled with Prometheus to monitor the Vagrant VM's CPU usage.
+- A Grafana instance pre-configured with a Prometheus source and a dashboard to monitor the CPU usage of the Vagrant VM.
 - A Few dependencies to improve the user-experience.

 It includes: